 - Rental history

 Note, as income and family-size can vary from year to year, Section 42 housing requires recipients to reapply before receiving a new apartment lease.

 Apartment owners are in control of their properties — they decide whether the complex will be a mixed-income community.
 Hence, some properties offer a portion of their units for Section 42 housing, while the rest rent at market rates.
 Rates for both (the latter is decided by HUD) are determined by the median income for the area.

-In areas with notoriously high rents, the Section 42 affordable housing program is exceptionally beneficial, since each county and metropolitan area determines its own income and rental limits.
-This means in a high-income city – Los Angeles or New York, for example – a developer can qualify for tax credits while building apartment communities that will command very high rents.
+In areas with notoriously high rents, the Section 42 affordable housing program can prove exceptionally beneficial, since each county and metropolitan area determines its own income and rental limits.
+This means in a high-income city like Los Angeles or New York, a developer can qualify for tax credits while building apartment communities that will command very high rents.

-At the same time, tenants that would never be able to afford this community — but still make too much to qualify for Section 42 in another city, could find themselves eligible for the rent cap Section 42 affords.
+At the same time, tenants that would never be able to afford this community — but still make too much to qualify for Section 42 apartments in another city — could find themselves eligible for the rent cap Section 42 affords.

 How can I apply?

-Locate a community that offers Section 42 units by visiting the HUD website.
-Select your state, then your city or zip code to get a list of properties that offer Section 42 housing.
+Locate a community that offers Section 42 housing by visiting the HUD website.
+Select your state, then your city or ZIP Code to get a list of properties.
 This will include all the necessary information you'll need to get started.
 Each community's on-site management will be able to supply and initiate your application.

 If you're eligible, Section 42 housing is a great option for your next apartment as you'll be able to rent a nice apartment at a better rate.
 Check the requirements and learn about housing developments that are available in your city.